By Ken Starks, NMLS #173595 · Last reviewed: February 2026

 How Long Does FHA MIP Last?

-If you put less than 10% down (which is most FHA borrowers), the annual MIP stays for the life of the loan.
-It does not cancel at 20% equity like conventional PMI does.
+If you put less than 10% down (most FHA borrowers), the annual MIP stays for the life of the loan.
+It does not cancel at 20% equity like conventional PMI.
 If you put 10% or more down, the MIP drops off after 11 years.
-The most common strategy for eliminating FHA MIP is to refinance into a conventional loan once you've built enough equity and your credit score supports better conventional pricing.
+The most common strategy for eliminating FHA MIP is to refinance into a conventional loan once you've built enough equity and your credit supports better conventional pricing.
 I help borrowers plan this from day one.

 What Does This Actually Cost Per Month?